CHAPTER THIRTY-THREE—LEADS

 “Sure thing,” Yeun said.

 “Thank you.”
 Benson took his leave, abandoning the roboticist with his future supervising researcher.
 “Be gentle with him.
-He’s had a rough day.”
+He’s having a rough day.”

 Yeun waited several moments for Benson to leave earshot before he said, “Well, I’m just finishing up some mice husbandry work if you want something to keep your hands busy.”